24 Hour Emergency Outage Service

 We do our best to ensure you have as few service interruptions as possible, but sometimes weather conditions or car accidents cause the power to go out.

 This page contains information on safety tips and additional information on how to properly prepare for an outage.
-If you want to receive proactive outage alerts and updates via your cell phone or mobile device, you can view or follow us on our EPUD Twitter.
+If you want to receive proactive outage alerts and updates via your cell phone or mobile device, you can view or follow EPUD’s Twitter account.

 EPUD also communicates outage information to the following media outlets: